opensearch-project/OpenSearch/sandboxing-design.md

 Zooming in technically, Plugins run with-in the same process as OpenSearch.
 As OpenSearch process is bootstrapping, it initializes [PluginService.java](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/plugins/PluginsService.java#L124) via
 [Node.java](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/node/Node.java#L392).
 All plugins are classloaded via [loadPlugin](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/plugins/PluginsService.java#L765:20) during the bootstrap of PluginService.
 It looks for `plugins` directory and loads the classpath where all the plugin jar and its dependencies are already present.
-During the bootstrap, each plugin is initialized.
-Plugins do have various interfaces through which they could choose to subscribe to state changes e.g [ClusterService.java](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/cluster/service/ClusterService.java).
+During the bootstrap, each plugin is initialized and they do have various interfaces through which they could choose to subscribe to state changes within the cluster e.g [ClusterService.java](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/cluster/service/ClusterService.java).

-Security permissions for Plugins in OpenSearch are managed via Java Security Manager.
+Resources on the system for Plugins in OpenSearch are managed via Java Security Manager.
 It is initialized during the [bootstrap](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/bootstrap/OpenSearch.java#L91) of OpenSearch process.
 Each plugin defines a `security.policy` file e.g [Anomaly Detection Plugin](https://github.com/opensearch-project/anomaly-detection/blob/main/src/main/plugin-metadata/plugin-security.policy#L6)

 As we can see, plugins are loaded into OpenSearch process which fundamentally needs to change.